tilt-dev/tilt.build/blog/_posts/2019-02-21-can-microservices-make-things-simpler.md

   - devops
   - elixir
 ---

+When I think about microservices “simple” is not the first word that comes to mind.
+Quite the opposite, in fact.
+Microservices have a reputation of increasing complexity, making code sharing difficult and making it hard to develop locally.
+In the abstract though the idea of microservices seems like it should make a lot of these things simpler not harder.
+After all, what are microservices except a specific manifestation of a component model?

 I have evidence that a well executed component model can simplify software development.
 Allow me to introduce you to Erlang.